lucascolley/lucascolley.github.io/lucascolley/content/about.md

 Computer Science & Philosophy at Christ Church, University of Oxford.
 See [Oxford](#oxford).

-I am also a maintainer of [SciPy], an Open Source Python library providing fundamental algorithms for Science and Engineering.
+I am also a maintainer of [SciPy], an open source Python library providing fundamental algorithms for Science and Engineering.
 See [Open Source Software](#open-source-software).